 - Spoofed on Drawn Together: When Ling Ling sees a money-making opportunity, his pupils become yen signs.
 When Foxxy sees one, her nipples become dollar signs.

-- Lampshaded in the "To Heck and Back" episode of Rockos Modern Life: "Heff, you've got Xs for eyes!
+- Lampshaded in the "To Heck and Back" episode: "Heff, you've got Xs for eyes!
 What does that mean?"

 - When Heffer goes out with the milking machine, his eyes show stars, before he falls over.
 Originally they were supposed to be hearts.

-- In an episode of Spongebob Squarepants, Mr. Krabs discusses a lawsuit with his lawyer.
+- In an episode, Mr. Krabs discusses a lawsuit with his lawyer.
 After mentioning that the lawyer won't charge Krabs unless they win, Krabs' pupils change to dollar signs.
 After mentioning counter-suing, Krabs' eyes turn into massive gold bars that slam into the floor with the weight.
-Lampshaded, as the lawyer asks if that normally happens, and Spongebob states that "They're usually silver."
+Lampshaded, as the lawyer asks if that normally happens, and SpongeBob states that "They're usually silver."

-- In "Demolition Doofus", Mrs. Puff is so angry at SpongeBob for injuring her that her pupils become images of SpongeBob laughing, which then explode like nuclear bombs.
+- In "Demolition Doofus", Mrs. Puff is so angry at SpongeBob for injuring her that her pupils become images of SpongeBob laughing, which then explode into mushroom clouds.

-- In The Simpsons, Krusty the Clown invokes the dollar signs version, but immediately afterward spoofs it, saying they were contact lenses marked with dollar signs; it was something he always wanted to try.
+- Krusty the Clown invokes the dollar signs version, but immediately afterward spoofs it, saying they were contact lenses marked with dollar signs; it was something he always wanted to try.

 - Parodied in the Treehouse of Horror XV segment "The Ned Zone": When Homer hears about Flanders's ablitiy to predict peoples' deaths, his eyes turn into skulls, then dollar signs, then American flags and finally a dog chasing a cat before his normal pupils return.

-- In the Episode "Bart the General" we can see one dream sequence with Bart lying in dead in a coffin after Nelson beat him up.
+- In the Episode "Bart the General", we can see one dream sequence with Bart lying in dead in a coffin after Nelson beats him up.
 In this scene he had the X-eyes to show them in a cartoony way that he is dead.

-- In "Some Enchanted Evening", as Marge is angrilly waiting for Homer at the door, her pupils turn into flames.
+- In "Some Enchanted Evening", as Marge is angrily waiting for Homer at the door, her pupils turn into flames.

 - Looney Tunes cartoons did this countless times, with money signs and hearts.